VictorAvelar/mollie-api-go/docs/README.md

 }
 ```

-Subscription contains information about a customer subscription
+Subscription contains information about a customer subscription.

 #### type SubscriptionLinks